DORA Enforcement Active — Regulatory Assessments Underway

 Actions to Undertake

-Create a comprehensive list of all ICT service providers: This involves mapping all external services that interact with core systems, applications, and processes.
-A thorough inventory ensures that all dependencies are identified and managed effectively.
+Create a comprehensive list of all ICT service providers: Map all external services interacting with core systems.

 Deliverables